swekkiekekkie/codereview-beamer-presentation/docs/functions_as_shorthands.md

 ## Conclusion
 Using functions as shorthands is a powerful technique to avoid repetition and improve the maintainability of your code.
 By grouping related statements into functions, you can make your code more modular, readable, and easier to maintain.

+## Reference
+For more details on the allowed and disallowed constructs at this phase, refer to the [Functions as Shorthands](teaching_order.md#functions-as-shorthands) section in the `docs/teaching_order.md` file.